siracyakut/flutter_task_app/README.md

 - [Intl](https://pub.dev/packages/intl "Intl") - It defines the Intl class, with the default locale and methods for accessing most of the internationalization mechanisms.
 - [nanoid](https://pub.dev/packages/nanoid "nanoid") - A tiny, secure, URL-friendly, unique string ID generator.
 Dart implementation of ai/nanoid.
 - [Pre-Load PageView](https://pub.dev/packages/preload_page_view "Pre-Load PageView") - A pre-load PageView widget which you can use it to preload one page before and after current page.
+- [Path Provider](https://pub.dev/packages/path_provider "Path Provider") - Flutter plugin for getting commonly used locations on host platform file systems, such as the temp and app data directories.
+- [Dio](https://pub.dev/packages/dio "Dio") - A powerful HTTP networking package for Dart/Flutter
+- [Image Picker](https://pub.dev/packages/image_picker "Image Picker") - A Flutter plugin for iOS and Android for picking images from the image library, and taking new pictures with the camera.
+- [Image](https://pub.dev/packages/image "Image") - The Dart Image Library provides the ability to load, save, and manipulate images in a variety of image file formats.

 ### License